Doctor Pascal, Emile Zola’s Germinal, 1885:

 It continues to amaze me that veganism has gone from a terrible misfortune visited upon only the poorest and most wretched to a lifestyle some willingly inflict upon themselves and their children.

-This entry is part of Jack Rusher’s journal, originally published December 4th, 2010, in New York City.
+This entry is part of Jack Rusher’s archive, originally published December 4th, 2010, in New York City.